 One of the biggest advantages of autoflowering seeds is their ability to produce a minimum of two outdoor crops.
 When you grow them indoors, however, you can produce four or five crops per annum.
 Certain strains can become mature in just ten weeks!
 They are heavily resistant to mold and pests and produce a much higher yield when exposed to a powerful light source.

-Final Thoughts on Marijuana Seeds
+Final Thoughts on Buying Marijuana Seeds Online

 As much as we would love to provide a definitive answer to the title question, we have to admit that it is complicated.
 You can purchase seeds within most states where growing marijuana is legal, but the issue is clouded by the fact that marijuana is federally illegal.
 Then there is the small matter of the nuances of state and even local law.